strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 # Aligning Kafka versions

-Its worth noting that the latest Kafka version which Cruise Control supports at this time is 2.0.1.
+It's worth noting that the latest Kafka version which Cruise Control supports at this time is 2.0.1.
 The latest version of Strimzi which supports Kafka version 2.0.1 is 0.11.4.
 Although its possible to run Cruise Control alongside with later versions of Kafka, 2.0.1+, it is not supported.
 Keep this in mind when deciding which version of Strimzi to deploy.
 This post will stick to using Strimzi 0.11.4, but feel free to experiment with more updated versions.

 # Gathering Metrics
 In order to estimate partition activity and resources, Cruise Control needs a steady source of metric data from Kafka.
-Fortunately, Kafka tracks all sorts of metrics and makes them all accessible through pluggable components know as `metric reporters`.
+Fortunately, Kafka tracks all sorts of metrics and makes them all accessible through pluggable components know as 'metric reporters'.
 Kafka metric reporters designate what, where, when, and how metrics are exported.

 Kafka maintains two core types of metrics:
 * **Yammer metrics** For _server-side_ metrics related to brokers.
 These metric objects are kept in a globally accessible Yammer metric registry which can be reached directly by metric reporters.